JAGFx/ets2-dashboard-skin/README.md

 More information on the [Map](./doc/MAP.md) readme

+The host `ets2.jagfx.fr` was deprecated and will be removed in the future.

 > Many thanks to [TwinDragon](https://github.com/TwinDragon) for maintaining an up to date map tile collection with each new version

 ### Offline

 See the [SCS_Map_Tiles](https://github.com/TwinDragon/SCS_Map_Tiles#supported-maps) repository for supported games, versions available and download links

 ## Internationalization

 Set your locale on the configuration tab

 Available locales:

 - Chinese (cn_CN) - Thanks to [dreamstar-2020](https://github.com/dreamstar-2020)
 - English (en_EN)